devanshraghav/pinterest-backend-clone/Readme.md

  - show flash message if wrong info provided - during login

  ## 4th Commit Implementation:
+ - Added logout button in the profile page.
  - Installed uuid(to give unique name to each file being created) and multer(for file upload).
  - Added feature to add images and display in the webpage.
  - Additionally those image data i.e post will be stored inside the database - For a particular user who created that post.